xawiers/gitlab-ci-pipeline-php/README.md

 ## License

-Security API bundle is released under the MIT License, you agree to license your code under the [MIT license](LICENSE)
+This project is released under the MIT License, you agree to license your code under the [MIT license](LICENSE)

 [docker_hub]: https://hub.docker.com/_/php/
 [composer]: https://getcomposer.org/